 Adults that are aged 18 - 55 years are able to take part in group 4, 5 or 6.
+We have completed enrolment into groups 4 and 5a.
 In order to be enrolled in the study;

 - you must be willing to allow the investigators to discuss your medical history with your General Practitioner (GP) - for females of childbearing potential only, willingness to practice continuous effective contraception during the study and a negative pregnancy test on the day(s) of screening and vaccination - you agree to refrain from blood donation during the course of the study